-At the Allentown Art Museum, 2025 is the Year of Tiffany!
-We have a full schedule of programs planned from spring through fall related to the unveiling of our two massive stained-glass Tiffany windows and a special summer exhibition of Tiffany lamps that will complement the windows.
-Please join us for one or all of the following mostly free events.
+At the Allentown Art Museum we are celebrating a “Summer of Tiffany” in 2025!
+We have a full schedule of programs planned from spring through fall related to the unveiling of our two Tiffany windows and a special summer exhibition of Tiffany lamps.
+Please join us for one or all of the following programs and events.
+As always, admission to the Museum is free every day we are open, Thursday-Sunday 11 a.m.-4 p.m., and there’s free parking in our lot.

 FOR MEMBERS